What can be more irritating than having a car that cranks but won’t start when you are in a hurry somewhere?

 Luckily even if it feels like a big problem, it can, in most cases, be a straightforward and easy problem to fix.

-5 Reasons Why your Car Engine Cranks but Won’t start
+5 Causes of Car Engine Cranks but Won’t start

-Here are the 6 most common reasons why your engine cranks but won’t start.
+Here is a much more detailed list of the 6 most common reasons why your engine cranks but won’t start.

 It can also be the MAF/MAP sensor that sends the wrong signal to the ECU to inject too little or way too much fuel into the engine.